Calcium and Vitamin D: the backbones of bone health

 1. Calcium: the building block of bone health

-Because the bones and teeth are made up of calcium, the body will take calcium from those places if there’s not enough in storage or consumed through the diet.
 It is recommended that women consume 1,000-1,200 mg of calcium per day through a combination of food and, if needed, supplements.
-Pro tip: take half of your daily calcium dosage at a time, since calcium supplements can cause digestive upset.
+Pro tip: take half of your daily calcium dosage at a time, since calcium supplements may cause digestive upset.

-There are many studies supporting the importance of adequate daily calcium intake in the prevention of osteoporosis.
+There are many studies supporting the importance of adequate daily calcium intake to support bone health.
 In a 1997 study, 318 volunteers over the age of 65 participated in a double-blind, placebo-controlled study.
-This three-year study found that total body bone mineral density was improved in the group receiving calcium and vitamin D. Fracture rates were also lower for the calcium and vitamin D group when compared to the placebo group.
+This three-year study found that the group receiving calcium and vitamin D maintained healthy bones.

 Though proper intake of calcium is essential, its dosage does have an Upper Limit (UL).
-Going past this limit can cause discomfort such as constipation or complications including kidney stones and increased risk of prostate cancer.
+Going past this limit can cause discomfort such as constipation or complications including kidney stones.
 For adults ages 19 to 50 years old, the UL for calcium intake is 2,500 mg, and for those 51 and over, the UL is 2,000 mg.

 Dr. Jeffrey Gladd, an integrative physician, says, “Remember that when you read about calcium totals it almost always refers to food sources plus supplementation.
 Spend some time with a food/calcium amount list and estimate your average daily calcium intake from foods in order to better dial in your ideal supplement dosage.”